SRGSSR/srgletterbox-apple/docs/Getting-started.md

 - (void)letterboxViewWillAnimateUserInterface:(SRGLetterboxView *)letterboxView
 {
     [self.view layoutIfNeeded];
-    [letterboxView animateAlongsideUserInterfaceWithAnimations:^(BOOL hidden, CGFloat heightOffset) {
+    [letterboxView animateAlongsideUserInterfaceWithAnimations:^(BOOL hidden, BOOL minimal, CGFloat heightOffset) {
         // Show or hide your own overlays here, or adjust your layout to respond to height changes [self.view layoutIfNeeded];
     } completion:nil];
 }
 ```

+The `-animateAlongsideUserInterfaceWithAnimations:completion:` animation block provides information about whether the usual controls are visible (`hidden` property) or whether the interface is in a minimal state, usually because no media is available or an error has been encountered (`minimal` property).
+You should use this information to set the visibility of your own custom controls appropriately.
 Refer to the modal view controller demo implementation for a concrete example.

 ### Full screen